Cricket-Test Series South Africa v New Zealand line-ups

 May 18 Australia coach Darren Lehmann hopes the ongoing pay dispute will not prompt the players to boycott this year's Ashes series and urged both sides to resolve the matter.

-Aug 19 (Gracenote) - Line-ups for the first Test between South Africa and New Zealand on Friday in Durban, South Africa South Africa won toss and decided to bat South Africa: Stephen Cook, Dean Elgar, Hashim Amla, Faf du Plessis (capt), Temba Bavuma, Jean-Paul Duminy, Quinton de Kock, Vernon Philander, Dane Piedt, Dale Steyn, Kagiso Rabada New Zealand: Martin Guptill, Tom Latham, Kane Williamson (capt), Ross Taylor, Henry Nicholls, BJ Watling, Mitchell Santner, Doug Bracewell, Neil Wagner, Tim Southee, Trent Boult Referees: Ian Gould (Umpire), Richard Illingworth (Umpire), Paul Reiffel (TV umpire), Andy Pycroft (Match referee)
+Aug 27 (Gracenote) - Line-ups for the second and final Test between South Africa and New Zealand on Saturday in Centurion, South Africa New Zealand won toss and decided to bowl South Africa: Stephen Cook, Quinton de Kock, Hashim Amla, Faf du Plessis (capt), Jean-Paul Duminy, Temba Bavuma, Stiaan van Zyl, Vernon Philander, Kagiso Rabada, Dale Steyn, Dane Piedt New Zealand: Martin Guptill, Tom Latham, Kane Williamson (capt), Ross Taylor, Henry Nicholls, BJ Watling, Mitchell Santner, Doug Bracewell, Tim Southee, Neil Wagner, Trent Boult Referees: Andy Pycroft (Match referee), Richard Illingworth (TV umpire), Paul Reiffel (Umpire), Ian Gould (Umpire)

 May 18 Australia coach Darren Lehmann hopes the ongoing pay dispute will not prompt the players to boycott this year's Ashes series and urged both sides to resolve the matter.